fly-lang/fly/llvm/docs/LangRef.rst

 It, or an alias to it, must have the same name as the COMDAT group when targeting COFF.
-The contents and size of this object may be used during link-time to determine which COMDAT groups get selected depending on the selection kind.
+The contents and size of this object may be used during link-time to determine which COMDAT groups getValue selected depending on the selection kind.
-Because the name of the object must match the name of the COMDAT group, the linkage of the global object must not be local; local symbols can get renamed if a collision occurs in the symbol table.
+Because the name of the object must match the name of the COMDAT group, the linkage of the global object must not be local; local symbols can getValue renamed if a collision occurs in the symbol table.

 The combined use of COMDATS and section attributes may yield surprising results.